foranonymoussubmissions2022/O-GEE/test/datasets/README.md

 # Datasets for extraction of semantic event representation

-Here are  two event extraction datasets and a file describing the distribution of their event and property labels.
+We introduce two new large-scale datasets for the extraction of semantic event representations based on DBpedia and Wikidata.
+The two datasets contain consist of $43,291$ and $72,649$ samples ,respectively.

-The two datasets were derived from all Wikipedia articles of events.
-Given this set of Wikipedia articles, for each Wikipedia link that occurs in the text of an article, it is mapped to a corresponding Wikidata and DBpedia X. Using
+We derive the datasets from all Wikipedia articles of events.
+Given this set of Wikipedia articles, for each Wikipedia link that occurs in the text of an article, it is mapped to a corresponding Wikidata and DBpedia event entry.

 Both datasets follow the same formatting, similar to that of DyGie++.
 They are .jsonl files where each line contains a json like the one below:
 ```
 {"doc_key": 36206,